cs4404-mission1/writeup/README.md

 Can't be manufactured by clients, eh?
 We'll see about that.
 Further in the same section, the guide states
 >To encrypt private cookies, Rocket uses the 256-bit key specified in the secret_key configuration parameter. [...]
 The value of the parameter may either be a 256-bit base64 or hex string or a 32-byte slice.

 This description exactly matches the key recovered from the keyserver in the previous step.
-Looking through the rocket source code, it impliments the library cookie-rs (https://github.com/SergioBenitez/cookie-rs) for cookie handling, which in turn has a private-cookie functionality which impliments AES-GCM.
-Using Cookie-rs's cryptography code as a base and the known secret key, we were able to successfully decrypt and re-ecrypt the cookie from the api server.
+Looking through the rocket source code, it implements the library cookie-rs (https://github.com/SergioBenitez/cookie-rs) for cookie handling, which in turn has a private-cookie functionality which implements AES-GCM.
+Using Cookie-rs's cryptography code as a base and the known secret key, we were able to successfully decrypt and re-encrypt the cookie from the api server.
 A portion of the decryption source code follows:
 ```rust
 // Credit: cookie-rs by Sergio Benitez
     let data = base64::decode(cstring).map_err(|_| "bad base64 value")?;